akauppi/mp/README.md

 1. Tooling is separate from development repos

    This is important so that your repos are not cluttered by toolchain choices.
-A repo would work "just fine" with native tooling, if someone so wishes.
+A repo would work "just fine" with native tooling (on Ubuntu Linux), if someone so wishes.

-2. We want to support remote IDE's
+2. We want to support remote IDE's (later..)

-   However, this does require a beefier machine to run (more cores; more memory).
+   This requires a beefier machine (more cores; more memory).
 You might opt for partially VM-based workflows, but it's still better than not starting the sandbox transition.

 **Alternatives**